Vytek/LSky/AC Assets/LSky/Documentation/Readme.txt

 ==============
-   Notices
+   Other.
 ==============

 GitHub repository.
 Do you want to make a donation?
-You can do it from the repository, this will help to maintain the asset.
+You can do it from the repository, this will help to support the asset.

 https://github.com/Akue/LSky